VisionBank: A Story of Persistence and Strength

 In October 2012, all the separate bank names were changed to a more cohesive VisionBank® of Iowa.
-Today, with eight full-service locations in five communities (Ogden, Ames, Boone, Grimes and Huxley), and an additional VisionBank Mortgage location in West Des Moines, VisionBank boasts more than $425 million in assets and 100 employees.
+Today, with nine full-service locations in six communities (Ogden, Ames, Boone, Grimes, Huxley, and Waukee), and an additional VisionBank Mortgage location in West Des Moines, VisionBank boasts more than $425 million in assets and 100 employees.
 Still committed to local decision-making and community investment, VisionBank is positioned for even more growth in the years to come, and it is looking forward to all that lies ahead in the next chapter.

 Founder / President

 Founder / Cashier